kirakirakira/blog/personal-goals.md

 # Overarching Goals
 1. Learn front-end development
-2. Earn the Free Code Camp Front-End Development Certificate before the end of 2015
+2. Earn the Free Code Camp Front-End Development Certificate before the end of 2015 -- COMPLETED!
 3. Use Github more
 4. Get better at communicating
 5. Learn about software (oops-- too generic!)